 It’s good that they have provided a solution for easily laundering the cover when they came up with the Nextfit Zip model.

 Because it is not ideal for a newborn, that would mean getting an infant seat until your child is ready for this.

-Safety-wise, you can be satisfied.
-But if I will be getting this seat, I will wait until my child has outgrown her infant car seat and I will surely get the Zip model instead.
+Safety-wise, it can satisfy you.
+But if I will get this seat, I will wait until my child has outgrown her infant car seat and I will surely get the Zip model instead.
 Just watching the “how to clean” video for 18 minutes plus makes me think that paying a little more to save time when removing the cover and putting it back is worth the money.